Design the path to your career

 - CORE11-003 Ethical Thought and Action (CORE 3)

-Students must complete either two majors or one double major from the list of available Faculty of Society & Design Majors.
+Students must choose two or three from the list of available major options:

 Students can choose 9 subjects (90CP) from the list of available subjects from across the University, provided they meet the subject requisites, enrolment restrictions and any other faculty requirements.